 How do I know if I have pelvic radiation disease?

-People who develop new symptoms affecting the bowel, urinary tract, sex organs, bones, or skin, during or after radiotherapy may have pelvic radiation disease.
+People who develop new symptoms affecting the bowel, urinary tract, sex organs, bones, nervous system, or skin, during or after radiotherapy may have Pelvic Radiation Disease.
 Other diseases can start after radiotherapy, so people need to be properly assessed to establish the causes of symptoms.